-For the past 12 years, the 30A Songwriters Festival, hosted by Cultural Arts Alliance of Walton County, a local non-profit, has attracted thousands of die-hard live music fans from around the country to hear original songwriters spanning many genres of music perform their songs.
-The beach resort towns along Highway 30A on the Gulf of Mexico feature 30 venues presenting over 230 songwriters and 300+ solo, band, and in-the-round performances throughout the weekend of January 14 – 17, 2022.
+For the past 13 years, the 30A Songwriters Festival, hosted by Cultural Arts Alliance of Walton County, a local non-profit, has attracted thousands of die-hard live music fans from around the country to hear original songwriters spanning many genres of music perform their songs.
+The beach resort towns along Highway 30A on the Gulf of Mexico feature 30 venues presenting over 200 songwriters and 300+ solo, band and in-the-round performances throughout the weekend of January 13 – 16, 2023.

-This is the festival’s 13th year to benefit the Cultural Arts Alliance of Walton County.
+This is the festival’s 14th year benefiting the Cultural Arts Alliance of Walton County.

-30A Songwriters Festival will celebrate its 13th year with performances on the main stage at presenting partner Grand Boulevard’s Town Center in Miramar Beach with headline performances by renowned artists Brothers of a Feather (feat.
-Chris & Rich Robinson of the Black Crowes), Mavis Staples, Emmylou Harris, Dawes and Jenny Lewis.
+30A Songwriters Festival will celebrate its 14th year with performances on the main stage at presenting partner Grand Boulevard’s Town Center in Miramar Beach with headline performances by renowned artists Lyle Lovett, Gin Blossoms, Rickie Lee Jones, Steve Earle, Yola, and Morgan Wade.

-The 30A Songwriters Festival production team transforms amphitheaters, town halls, restaurants, theaters, bars, and covered patios into unique music venues ranging in capacity from 75 to 750 seats indoors and 6,000 outdoors.
+The 30A Songwriters Festival production team transforms amphitheaters, town halls, restaurants, theaters, bars and covered patios into unique music venues with state of the art sound systems ranging in capacity from 75 to 750 seats indoors and 6,000 outdoors.

 VIP tickets that include premium seating on the lawn at Grand Boulevard for the headline shows on Saturday and Sunday afternoons along with access to the VIP tent serving complimentary food, beer, wine, and cocktails are also available.
 For a full description of each ticket package including VIP mainstage and transportation packages for groups of 2 up to 12, visit www.30asongwritersfestival.com.